Indiana Tenant Background Check

 In Indiana, landlords are permitted to charge renters for the cost of the tenant application procedure.
 These costs may include those related to applications, credit checks, and background checks.
 Landlords cannot charge $20 for credit checks and more than $25 for application fees.

 Indiana Tenant Rights

-Under Indiana law, a landlord may ask for a security deposit not to exceed two months' rent.
-The landlord is required to return the security deposit to the tenant within 45 days of the end of the tenancy, less any deductions for damages, unpaid rent, or other charges.
-The landlord must provide the tenant with a written notice of any deductions made from the security deposit.
+According to Indiana law, a landlord may request a security deposit of up to two months' rent.
+Within 45 days of the end of the tenancy, the landlord must restore the security deposit to the tenant, less any deductions for damages, overdue rent, or other fees.
+The landlord must notify the renter in writing if any money is taken out of the security deposit.

 Indiana Eviction Laws

 Regarding the eviction procedure, Indiana has unique laws and guidelines.
 Landlords must follow these guidelines to remove a tenant legally.
 It is important to remember that specific local jurisdictions might have extra laws and norms.